-Upon the undertaking of the plaintiff's solicitor to pay the appropriate filing fees, grant leave to the plaintiff to file a summons in the form initialled by me, dated this day and placed with the papers.

-Direct that the summons be returnable on <date> before {the Registrar or the duty judge}.5

-Abridge time for service of the summons to <date and time>.

-Order that in the first instance, notice of the Summons may be served by transmission of a facsimile or a sealed copy thereof to the defendant at facsimile number <number> {or, delivery of a sealed copy to Messrs XYZ solicitors, or delivery of a sealed copy addressed to {the defendant's solicitors} at Document Exchange box <number>, or email transmission of a PDF copy to <email address>}.
+- 1. Upon the undertaking of the plaintiff's solicitor to pay the appropriate filing fees, grant leave to the plaintiff to file a summons in the form initialled by me, dated this day and placed with the papers. - 2.
+Direct that the summons be returnable on <date> before {the Registrar or the Duty Judge}. - 3.
+Abridge time for service of the summons to <date and time>. - 4.
+Order that in the first instance, notice of the Summons may be served by transmission of a facsimile of a sealed copy thereof to the defendant at facsimile number <number> {or, delivery of a sealed copy to Messrs XYZ solicitors, or delivery of a sealed copy addressed to {the defendant's solicitors} at Document Exchange box <number>, or email transmission of a PDF copy to <email address>}.